What is open and when?

 Please contact the booking team on 0800 047 8124 to exchange or return your ticket.

 Yes, you can leave the museum and re-enter on the same day by showing your e-tickets to our staff at the main entrance.

 The Science Museum is easily accessible by walking or cycling and you can visit the TfL website for more information on walking and cycling routes within London.

-You can also refer to the Transport for London (TfL) website to plan their journey and get up to date Government guidance on travelling by public transport.
+You can also refer to the Transport for London (TfL) website to plan your journey and get up to date Government guidance on travelling by public transport.

 We ask all visitors to book free tickets and an arrival slot in advance online to help us manage the number of people who visit each day.

 To ensure social distancing, areas for queuing outside the museum are clearly marked.

 You are welcome to stay in the museum as long as you like, but an average visit lasts around two hours.